No Dogs Available

 What are “Dogs Like Midna?”

 “Dogs Like Midna” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “She is a rescue and 2 years old.
 Very sweet and sensitive.
 Gentle and playful temperament.
 Loves other dogs.
 Suspicious of new people but not aggressive.
 Protective of her domain and her mommy.
 Likes children.
 Loves to cuddle.”